-Who’s not interested in knowing exactly how the weather will be – when you’re planning on seeing your favorite football team play, going for a hike in the woods, booking a beach holiday, or trying to teach your kid how to fly a kite?
+Who’s not interested in knowing exactly how the weather will be – when you’re planning on seeing your favourite football team play, going for a hike in the woods, booking a beach holiday, or trying to teach your kid how to fly a kite?

 In the previous article (part 1) we have already covered the ‘why,’ i.e. the reason why good, reliable wind and solar power production forecasts are necessary.

-Input information
+Input data

 Let’s focus now on the ‘HOW’, i.e. ways of fine-tuning and constantly refining the inputs and the outputs of the wind or solar power energy generation formula.